-If you prefer a guided tour, you can join a guided group tour, which can also include the St. Peter’s Basilica, or you can also book a private guide.
+If you prefer a guided tour, you can join a guided group tour, which can also include the St. Peter’s Basilica, or you can also book the Vatican Museums Private Tours.

 The Sistine Chapel is also included in a special guided tour designed by the Vatican Museums that allows visitors to visit the Museums, the Vatican Gardens and the papal villas of Castel Gandolfo in a single day.

 In addition, for those who prefer to have a guide at their disposal, it is possible to book excursions with a private guide that, upon request, can also include the "hidden" areas of the Museums, that is, the Niccolina Chapel (Chapel of Nicholas V), the Bramante Staircase and the Cabinet of the Masks, areas generally closed to the public and therefore not included in the regular visit route.

 The Sistine Chapel is located inside the Vatican Museums located on the right if we look at St. Peter's Basilica from St Peter's Square.
 Therefore in this area it is possible to visit not only the set of museums that are in the Vatican City but also the square designed by Bernini and the basilica with the dome designed by Michelangelo whose construction was completed in 1590.
 After the death of Michelangelo, the project to finalize the construction of this majestic dome was in the hands of Domenico Fontana and Giacomo della Porta, who made only small variations the original project.